davidmolina/davidmolina.github.io/now.md

 permalink: /now/
 ---

-I live in Forest Grove, Oregon and when I'm not on the road or in the field, I work out of my downtown Portland office.
-Our daughters, Maya, Paloma & Citlali are ages 9, 7, and 7, respectively.
+I live in Forest Grove, Oregon.
+Our daughters, Maya, Paloma & Citlali, ages 9, 7, and 7, respectively.

-Currently, I'm focused on building and scaling two startups: a federal contracting company, and [Operation Code](https://operationcode.org/).
+Currently, I'm focused on building and scaling [Operation Code](https://operationcode.org/).
 I'm also running for State Representative House District 29 to bring new leadership and a fresh perspective to the Salem Capitol.
 If you'd like to follow the campaign, [visit our campaign page](https://www.molinafororegon.com/).

 When I'm not making things happen, on or off Slack, I'm hanging w/ my girls.